Marco-Masera/compint_quarto/README.md

 # Learning the heuristic reward function

 ## Training and validating
 Training the model make use of a tranining dataset, and the goal is to reduce the average squared differece between the extimated reward and the one provided by the dataset.
-After the learning phase, the function is then validated by computing the squared error on another partition of the original dataset that was not used during training.
+After the learning phase, the function is then validated by computing the squared error on another partition of the original dataset that was not used during training (validation dataset).

 ## Training algorithm
 This part was done very experimentally, with many different tries.